inab/WfExS-backend/README.md

   --private-key-file PRIVATE_KEY_FILE
+                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) --private-key-passphrase-envvar PRIVATE_KEY_PASSPHRASE_ENVVAR
-                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
+                        This parameter passes the name of the environment variable containing the passphrase needed to decrypt the private key needed to unlock an encrypted working directory. (default: ) -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
                         Already staged job directory (default: None)